lindseyh251/My-Data-Science-Portfolio/README.md

-# 📚 KUMC Data Science Portfolio
+# 📚 My Data Science Portfolio

 Hi, I'm Lindsey!
 I am currently pursuing a Master's degree in applied statistics and data science at the University of Kansas Medical Center (KUMC).
 I also have a Bachelor's degree in Chemistry from Creighton University.
 Currently, I work as a data modernization intern for the Kansas Department of Health and Environment (KDHE) and as a graduate assistant at the Institute for Policy and Social Research (IPSR) at KU.